 Watch Out for Roofing's Red Flags

 Stay alert.
 Loose, buckled, or missing shingles need to be taken care of ASAP, as they are an open invitation for moisture to penetrate your roof.
 If you tackle the problem early enough, you may need to replace only the affected shingles, instead of paying for a whole new roof.

 Damp or peeling patches on your attic ceiling, dripping water, or light shining through are obvious signs that your roof is in big trouble.
 However, those are not the only red flags to watch out for.
 Exposed roof beams or doors and windows that are suddenly hard to open may also be signaling that excess moisture is getting into your house, most likely via the roof.
 All of these symptoms are another indication that it's time to call in a roofing contractor.

 All good things eventually come to an end, and your roofing material is no exception.
 After a certain point, it makes more sense to replace, rather than to repair, the roof, namely when one or more of these is true:

-- At least 30 percent of the roof has become damaged over time.
+- At least 30 percent of the roofing has become damaged over time.

 - The supporting structure is seriously rotted.

-- A natural disaster such as a hurricane has taken a heavy toll on your roof.
+- A natural disaster (for example, a hurricane) has taken a heavy toll on your roof.

-- The roofing is approaching the end of its expected lifespan -- approximately 25 years for asphalt shingles, 35 for hardwood shakes, 45 for high-end shingles, 80 for clay tiles, or 100 for slate.
-After this point, repairing the roof rather than going for a replacement usually no longer makes financial sense.
+- The roof's near the end of its normal lifespan -- 25 years for asphalt shingles, 35 for hardwood shakes, 45 for high-end shingles, 80 for clay tiles, or 100 for slate.
+After this point, repairing the roof rather than installing a replacement no longer makes financial sense.

 Laura Firszt writes for networx.com.